EasyPost/easy-ui/documentation/specs/DataGrid.md

   expandedKey?: Key;

   /**
-   * Variant of the table header to use.
+   * Variant of the data grid header to use.
    * @default primary
    */
   headerVariant?: "primary" | "secondary";